SparkBaseHub/SparkbaseToken/README.md

   ### The right asset allocation based on objective scoring, intelligent rebalancing and the use of AI-based investment assistance helps you to weigh your portfolio, create appropriate diversification and maximize your resources.
 Use individual strategies for individual holdings.

-   ### ✅ Pick Coins based on Valuation
+   ### ✅ Pick Coins based on Metrics
-   A detailed and unbiased rating based on various requirements of all supported coins informs you on the fundamental quality standard of the cryptocurrency asset.
+   A detailed and unbiased rating based on various metrics of all supported assets informs you on the fundamental quality standard for your investment.

    ### ✅ Assess & Rebalance Your Investments
-   SparkBase offers a detailed assessment of and recommendations for your asset diversification, source, location, most used exchanges, trades and investment status.
+   Sparkbase offers a detailed assessment of and recommendations for your asset diversification, source, location, most used exchanges, trades and investment status.

    ### ✅ Use Predictive Trading Algorithms
-   Market, Technical & Social Indicators combined equal SparkDetection, self-learning AI for data-driven investments with ever-increasing accuracy considering Chart Analysis.
+   Sparkbase harnesses the best of wealth creation: tracking, analysis, risk management, indicators and measurability.
+Integrated algorithms support data-driven investments with ever-increasing accuracy and efficiency.

 More information at [sparkbase.io](http://www.sparkbase.io)